-Ecommerce lead generation is in the same family as lead generation for finance, automotive, and [insert 20th century industry].
+Lead generation for ecommerce belongs to the same species as lead gen for automotive, finance, and [insert 20th century industry].

-Yeah, not so much for ecommerce.
-After all, ecommerce stores bend over backwards to avoid putting prospects through “multiple sales stages” before they convert.
-Chances are that your products, prices, store, and mindset are designed to trigger sales rightnow.
+Indeed, ecommerce stores bend over backwards to avoid putting prospects through a long sales funnel.
+Chances are that your products, prices, store, and mindset are designed to trigger sales right now.

 Passing leads on to the sales team?
 Please.
 Let’s pass them on to the checkout page.

-This post is going to explain why lead generation for ecommerce is unique, and then look at seven tips for generating leads – and sales – for your online store.
+In this article we will look more closely at why lead generation for ecommerce is unique, and describe 10 tips for generating leads – and sales – for your online dropshipping store.